Sparrow0hawk/blog/_posts/2023-01-07-revealjs-theme.md

 For me, I like the fact it's just a website (something I can share via a URL), it's responsive across devices, and supports Markdown for writing slides.
 I particularly like how HackMD, my note making site of preference, also supports generating a reveal.js slidedeck straight from a hackpad.

-<iframe src="https://hackmd.io/@sparrow0hawk/it-xmas-talk" title="IT Christmas Techtalk 2023 via revealjs and hackmd"></iframe>
+<iframe src="https://hackmd.io/@sparrow0hawk/it-xmas-talk" title="IT Christmas Techtalk 2023 via revealjs and hackmd" height="400" width="600"></iframe>

 However it's not perfect.
 It's hard to position multiple elements in a single slide.